 If you don’t like their offer, you can sell them yourself to earn more money.

 13. Used Bookstores

 Another option is to visit your local used bookstore.
 In addition to buying used books, many will also accept movies and video games.

 The amount you will get paid depends on the local demand for the DVDs you wish to sell.

 To maximize your profit, you might consider selling your DVDs for store credit as most bookstores give a better rate when sellers don’t want cash.

 14. Have a Yard Sale

 If you want to sell your DVDs without leaving your house, another option is to have a yard sale.
-Advertising your sale on a local yard sale app will increase the exposure to die-hard buyers that are planning their weekend route.
+Advertising your sale on a local yard sale app will increase the exposure to die-hard buyers who are planning their weekend route.